tekumara/notes/kube-requests-limits-qos.md

 When requests < limits, a pod can opportunistically use resources if they are not being used by other containers.
 This is known as the `Burstable` QoS class.

-When requests = limits for all containers and resources, the pod is assigned the `Guaranteed` QoS class.
+When requests = limits for all containers and resources (ie: both CPU and mem), the pod is assigned the `Guaranteed` QoS class.
 This is the top priority class.
-The pod's containers will not be cpu throttled or oom killed unless they exceed limits, or the node is under memory pressure and there are no lower priority containers that can be evicted.
+The pod's containers will not be cpu throttled or OOM killed unless they exceed limits, or the node is under memory pressure and there are no lower priority containers that can be evicted.

 ## Unspecified requests or limits